 The persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
 Neglect may occur during pregnancy, for example, as a result of maternal substance abuse.
 Once a child is born, neglect may involve a parent or carer failing to: provide adequate food, clothing and shelter (including exclusion from home or abandonment); protect a child from physical and emotional harm or danger; ensure adequate supervision (including the use of inadequate care-givers); or ensure access to appropriate medical care or treatment.
 It may also include neglect of, or unresponsiveness to, a child's basic emotional needs.
-(See also, the DCFP neglect toolkit, link below table)
+(See also, the DSCP neglect toolkit, link below table)

-Indicators in a child/ young person Failure to thrive - underweight, small Low self-esteem stature Dirty and unkempt condition Inadequate social skills and poor socialisation Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to https://www.dcfp.org.uk/child-abuse/neglect/neglect-information-for-professionals/
+Indicators in a child/ young person Failure to thrive - underweight, small stature Low self-esteem Dirty and unkempt condition Inadequate social skills and poor socialisation Inadequately clothed Frequent lateness or non-attendance at school Dry sparse hair Abnormal voracious appetite at school or nursery Untreated medical problems Self-harming behaviour Red/purple mottled skin, particularly on the Constant tiredness hands and feet, seen in the winter due to cold Swollen limbs with sores that are slow to heal, Disturbed peer relationships usually associated with cold injury

-cold

-Swollen limbs with sores that are slow to Disturbed peer relationships

-heal, usually associated with cold injury